Skip to product information

 • Unique piece.

 A significant aspect of these notes concerns education and public schooling in Brazil .
-Baron do Rio Branco addresses the structure of secondary and university education, including discussions of the creation of a "National College" and preparatory studies for university.
-He also explores access to education, "freedom of education," and the influence of culture on public education, and also considers educational reforms inspired by foreign models, such as the "Prussian reform."
+Baron of Rio Branco addresses the structure of secondary and university education, including discussions on the creation of a "National College" and university preparatory studies.
+He also explores access to education, "freedom of education," and the influence of culture on public education, while also considering educational reforms inspired by foreign models, such as the "Prussian reform."

-The notebook reveals a constant concern with national identity and Brazilian domestic politics .
-Baron of Rio Branco explores the “national character” and the “existence of Brazilian nationality.”
-He also makes reference to social and political reforms, as well as key historical events, demonstrating an interest in the construction of the Brazilian state and its institutions, such as the “Brazilian Permanent Court.”
+The notebook reveals a constant concern with Brazil's national identity and domestic politics .
+Baron of Rio Branco explores the "national character" and the "existence of Brazilian nationality."
+He also references social and political reforms, as well as key historical events, demonstrating an interest in the construction of the Brazilian state and its institutions, such as the "Brazilian Permanent Court."

 Dozens of pages focus specifically on the border disputes between Brazil and Peru .
-Baron do Rio Branco details the clashes in the Alto Purus and Chandless regions, the blockades and the arrests.
-He justifies the Brazilian actions as legitimate defense measures against the “Peruvian invaders” (often “caucheros” and armed detachments), while insisting on respect for private property even in times of conflict.
+Baron of Rio Branco details the clashes in the Alto Purus and Chandless regions, the blockades, and the arrests.
+He justifies Brazilian actions as legitimate defense measures against "Peruvian invaders" (often "caucheros" and armed groups), while insisting on respect for private property even in times of conflict.

-The issue of Acre, a territory disputed with Bolivia, is the subject of an in-depth analysis.
-Baron of Rio Branco reports on the military events, especially the actions of Plácido de Castro and the capture of Puerto Alonso.
-He examines the territorial arguments of both countries, the existing treaties and the economic implications linked to Acre's customs revenues, demonstrating the strategic and economic importance of this region for Brazil.
+The issue of Acre, a disputed territory with Bolivia, is the subject of in-depth analysis.
+Baron of Rio Branco recounts the military events, particularly Plácido de Castro's actions and the capture of Puerto Alonso.
+He examines the territorial arguments of both countries, existing treaties, and the economic implications linked to Acre's customs revenues, demonstrating the strategic and economic importance of this region to Brazil.

-International law and diplomacy are the cornerstones of his work, as evidenced by in-depth discussions on sovereignty, neutrality, arbitration, and state responsibility .
-Baron of Rio Branco analyzes the legal definitions of the power to compromise and make commitments, the conditions of “military necessity,” and the rules governing international rivers.
-He insists on the importance of “justice and equity” in resolving disputes and cites legal doctrines (such as that of Calvo) and precedents from arbitration courts.
+International law and diplomacy are pillars of his work, as evidenced by in-depth discussions on sovereignty, neutrality, arbitration, and state responsibility .
+Baron of Rio Branco analyzes the legal definitions of the power to compromise and enter into agreements, the conditions of "military necessity," and the rules governing international waterways.
+He emphasizes the importance of "justice and equity" in dispute resolution and cites legal doctrines (such as Calvo's) and precedents from arbitration tribunals.

-The presence of a final “Bibliographia”, citing renowned jurists such as Westlake, Contazzi and Pradier Faderé, shows the depth of his research and the academic basis on which he built his diplomatic arguments to defend Brazil’s interests.
+The presence of a final “Bibliography,” citing renowned jurists such as Westlake, Contazzi, and Pradier Faderé, demonstrates the depth of his research and the academic foundation on which he built his diplomatic arguments to defend Brazil's interests.

 The set is difficult to read, but of great intellectual interest and enormous historical importance.